Explainable Gated Bayesian Recurrent Neural Network for Non-Markov State Estimation: Experiments

-\textbf{Experimental results and analysis.} The tracking MSE in [dB] of each method is shown in Tab. \ref{Lorenz_noF_result}.
-MGBRNN exhibits the lowest estimation error, highlighting its capacity to significantly improve performance in scenarios with severe nonlinearities through offline learning.
+\textbf{Experimental results and analysis.} The mean MSE in [dB] of each method is shown in Tab. \ref{Lorenz_noF_result}.
+EGBRNN exhibits the lowest estimation error, highlighting its capacity to significantly improve performance in scenarios with severe nonlinearities through offline learning.
 Other MB nonlinear filters all degrade in performance under model mismatch, especially under lower measurement noise.
-The tracking trajectories of each method for a noise level of $1/r^2 = 0 [\text{dB}]$ are shown in Fig. \ref{Lorenz_track}, with the trajectory estimated by MGBRNN being more closely fitting the ground-truth.
+The tracking trajectories of each method for a noise level of $1/r^2 = 0 [\text{dB}]$ are shown in Fig. \ref{Lorenz_track}, with the trajectory estimated by EGBRNN being more closely fitting the ground-truth.